ROCm/HIP/docs/markdown/hip_faq.md

  - The application/library does not ship code object bundles for *all* of your device(s): in this case you need to recompile the application/library yourself with correct `--offload-arch`.
  - The application/library does not ship code object bundles for *some* of your device(s), for example you have a system with an APU + GPU and the library does not ship code objects for your APU.
 For this you can set the environment variable `HIP_VISIBLE_DEVICES` to only enable GPUs for which code object is available.
 This will limit the GPUs visible to your application and allow it to run.

+### How can I know the version of HIP?

+HIP version definition has been updated since ROCm 4.2 release as the following:

+HIP_VERSION=HIP_VERSION_MAJOR * 10000000 + HIP_VERSION_MINOR * 100000 + HIP_VERSION_PATCH)

+HIP version can be queried from HIP API call, hipRuntimeGetVersion(&runtimeVersion);

+The version returned will always be greater than the versions in previous ROCm releases.